Are Kelley Blue Book values and prices accurate and reliable?

 No, dealerships don't refrain from using Kelley Blue Book simply because it tends to offer a higher price than they are willing to pay for your motorcycle.
 The fact is, these entities are running a business, and businesses aim to make a profit.
 To make a profit, dealerships offer the seller a price representative of the live market value; and, as we previously touched on, KBB doesn't always present prices that reflect live market value.
-RumbleOn, on the other hand, uses resources with more accurate data, like Black Book.
+RumbleOn, on the other hand, uses resources with more accurate data.

 All of this is to say that how and where you get your numbers is just as important as the numbers themselves.

 Kelley Blue Book does not accurately reflect demand.

 Kelley Blue Book is not reflected in real-time.
 It doesn't adjust its information every second changes occur.
 This means that while the market and industry is a roller coaster ride of changes as time passes (and time is essential when selling), Kelley Blue Book does not reflect live market changes.
 When KBB finally does update, by the time the changes are implemented, the market has already shifted and the vehicle's value has likely changed, again.

 If Kelley Blue Book had a system in which real-time dealerships were able to visually take a look at your bike, the site would likely quote values that are consistent with the live marketplace at any given time.
 However, since KBB relies entirely on sellers to gather its information, it's inevitable this system be subject to error.